 - Hold a small treat in front of Fido's nose.
 Slowly raise it just enough to clear his head, move it slowly toward his tail, and say, “Sit."
 As your dog's head comes up, his rear end will go down.

 - As soon as his fanny hits the floor, praise him and give him the treat.
 If he stands up before he gets the treat, don't give it to him.
 Have him sit, then give him the treat while he's sitting.

 - Space several sessions of three or four repetitions throughout the day.
 When he responds quickly, stop guiding him with the treat, but do reward him once he sits.

 - To begin training, start with your dog on a leash.
-Say “Fido, come!" one time in a happy, playful voice.
-Do whatever you have to do to get him to come to you without repeating the command; for example, go the other way, squat down, or play with a toy.
+Say, “Fido, come!" one time in a happy, playful voice.
+Do whatever you have to do to get him to come to you without repeating the command.
+For example, go the other way, squat down, or play with a toy.

 - When he gets to you, reward him—talk happily and give him a treat, a toy, or a belly rub.
-Then let him go play.
+Then let him play.
 He should learn that if he comes when called, good things happen.

 - Repeat two or three times, then quit for a while.
 Do this several times a day.